'What They Have Going Right Now Is Working': Former Broncos Linebacker Brandon Marshall

+Former Broncos linebacker Brandon Marshall joined CBS4 sports anchor Michael Spencer on Monday night at The ViewHouse Centennial for Xfinity Monday Live to talk about what the team will need to do to beat the Chiefs on Thursday Night Football.

 CENTENNIAL, Colo.
-(CBS4)– Former Broncos linebacker Brandon Marshall joined CBS4 sports anchor Michael Spencer on Monday night at The ViewHouse Centennial to discuss the improvements in the Denver defense and what the team will need to do to beat the Chiefs on Thursday night.
+(CBS4)– Brandon Marshall says he’s impressed with the improvements in the Denver Broncos defense.

 “It finally seems like their gelling,” said Marshall.
 “They added some new pieces, they took some guys out and what they have going right now is working.”